-Under the Equality Act, Early Years Providers have a duty to make reasonable adjustments for disabled children/young person.
+Under the Equality Act, Early Years Providers have a duty to make reasonable adjustments for disabled children or young people.

 The duty to make reasonable adjustments is anticipatory.
 This means that the provider cannot wait until a disabled child wants to use its services, but must think in advance (and on an ongoing basis) about what disabled children with a range of impairments might reasonably need, such as those who have a learning disability, hearing impairment, visual impairment or a mobility impairment.
 Early Years providers are not required to do more than it is reasonable for them to do.
 What is reasonable for a provider to do is dependent on a number of other factors, including its size and the nature of the facilities or services it provides.